List of Monster episodes

 The Monster anime series adapts Naoki Urasawa's manga of the same name.
-The 74-episode series was created by Madhouse and broadcast on Nippon Television from April 7, 2004, to September 28, 2005.
+The 74-episode series was created by Madhouse and broadcast on Nippon Television from 7 April 2004, to 28 September 2005.
 Directed by Masayuki Kojima, it is a faithful adaptation of the entire story; essentially recreated shot for shot and scene for scene compared to the original manga.
 The few subtle differences include short snippets of additional dialogue and slight re-ordering of scenes in places.
 The series soundtrack is composed by Kuniaki Haishima.
+The opening theme is "Grain", composed by Kuniaki Haishima, while the first ending song (episode 1–32) is "For the Love of Life", performed by David Sylvian, and the second ending song is "Make it Home", performed by Fujiko Hemming.